-This project was in a beautiful part of Cornwall called Menheniot, details at the end of this post.
+This project was in a beautiful part of Cornwall called Menheniot in Liskeard, details at the end of this post.

 The customer sent some photographs of the floor, identifying it as a high quality filled travertine tile floor.
 The photos indicated that the tiles grout and filler was soiled and needed cleaning.